wd-tim-haynie/bt-netengops-f5-cp-sync-healthcheck/README.md

 Under normal behavior, there should never be more than 2 tokens at a time in the token file, but if the token lifetime is less than `BUFFER_TIME`, the token file will fill with multiple tokens.
 This scenario isn't harmful as it has virtually zero chance to fill the disk, and because the script will still automatically find the oldest valid token delete expired tokens, but it is worth noting for troubleshooting purposes.

+## Known Issues
+* In our test environment, the 1.0 version of the script did not work as expected on a GTM-only BIG-IP.

 ## About

 The monitor has been tested on the following versions:
 - BIG-IP 14.1.5.4
 - ClearPass 6.9.13